etran04/HKShowerDetection/README.md

 Features implemented in application
 -------
-Able to confirm if the shower is running due by running background noise in comparison to ACRCloud database of custom files.
+Able to confirm if the shower is running by checking background noise in comparison to ACRCloud database of custom files.